phollyer/elm-smooth-move/README.md

 ### Need help choosing an approach?
 - Start with `SmoothMoveState` - it's the simplest
 - Move to `SmoothMoveCSS` when you need better performance
-- Use `SmoothMoveTask` for scrolling
+- Use `SmoothMoveScroll` for scrolling
 - Use `SmoothMovePorts` when you need maximum control

 ## 🙏 Credits